About Mumo for your patients

 The Mumoactive diabetes app was developed with a focus on families, but also in consultation with a leading UK endocrinologist at UCH in London.
 One problem for diabetes is the term “hypo” is vague and patients can get frightened with readings if they think they are low.
 His paper showed that sugar levels below 3.3mmols impact cognitive ability, so we chose that as the low to record in our app.
 We make no recommendations around this, but let the experts underwrite patient understanding of their sugars with empirical studies.

 The paper is here.
 Users can flag how many tests below 3.3mmols they were recording.
 This would give them more information to share with clinicians.

 We worked with diabetes clinicians at St. George’s and Guy’s and St. Thomas’ Trusts in London to develop a dashboard in beta: one view that is patient facing and one that is user facing.
 Results from the study were presented in Paris in 2017.
 We ensured the data would be presented in a meaningful way to clinicians, rather than create a data dump.
 The poster can be found here.

 We worked alongside informatics researchers at UCL London to understand clinic-user data needs for the dashboard.

-Users can give feedback, make feature suggestions and vote up or down other feature requests right in the app.
+Users give us feedback, make feature suggestions and vote up or down other feature requests right in the app.

 We developed the app with extensive user testing across a range of user types.
 Our favourite group was five-year olds where we just gave them the app and asked them to put in a number.
 They picked up the user flow in seconds, which validated our design strategy.